-The "Water & Sewer Analysis" was previously completed by FAMU in conjunction with the City of Tallahassee.
+The "FAMU Water and Sewer Utility Analysis" prepared on July 26, 2017 and revised on March 29, 2018 was previously completed by FAMU in conjunction with the City of Tallahassee.
 This analysis includes, at a minimum, the following efforts:

-- Evaluation of the existing water distribution system against the University's adopted level-of-service standards. - Evaluation of preliminary potable water improvements shown on Figures 9.1A and 9.1B of this element and revision of preliminary improvements as necessary. - Identification of specific deficiencies within the existing system. - Identification of corrective measures and determination of associated costs to upgrade the existing system to meet the adopted level-of-service standards. - Evaluation of off-campus potable water impacts on the city's potable water facilities and analysis of factors or conditions affecting continued service to the University. - Establishment of priorities for implementing the identified corrective actions.
+- Evaluation of the existing water distribution system against the University's adopted level-of-service standards. - Evaluation of preliminary potable water improvements as indicated in the "FAMU Water and Sewer Utility Analysis" prepared on July 26, 2017 and revised on March 29, 2018. - Identification of specific deficiencies within the existing system. - Identification of corrective measures and determination of associated costs to upgrade the existing system to meet the adopted level-of-service standards. - Evaluation of off-campus potable water impacts on the city's potable water facilities and analysis of factors or conditions affecting continued service to the University. - Establishment of priorities for implementing the identified corrective actions.

-The "Water & Sewer Analysis" is part of this Master Plan.
-FAMU shall endeavor to continue to upgrade the water distribution system to correct deficiencies and improve water flow and working pressure for domestic and fire protection use as determined by the "Water & Sewer Analysis."
+The "FAMU Water and Sewer Utility Analysis" prepared on July 26, 2017 and revised on March 29, 2018 is part of this Master Plan.
+FAMU shall endeavor to continue to upgrade the water distribution system to correct deficiencies and improve water flow and working pressure for domestic and fire protection use as determined by the analysis.